programadorstil/currency_cote/README.md

 # currency quote project ()

-This is a simple example application created by me using kivyMD, using the requests API with response to currency quote, with text input and click action button.
+This is a simple example application created by me using kivyMD, using the requests API with response to currency quote,for windows and linux, with text input and click action button.
 ----------------------------------------------------------------
 Used programs:
 - Python 3.10